 In episode 11 of Wild Kratts Martin is in a bass suit and sees a fish lure, causing him to say "Shiny...
 Flashy...
 YUMMY!" as he then darts at the lure, trying to eat it.

 Jake from Adventure Time.
 It's especially evident in "Power Animal", when Finn has gone missing and Jake, though genuinely worried about him and determined to track him down, keeps getting distracted by random fun things going on along the way.

 Jake: Take my sandwich, BMO!
 I'm gonna go find Fi—(gasp) A dancing bug!

 Soos and Mabel from Gravity Falls veer into this at times.
-For example, Soos was distracted by a laser pointer.
+For example, Soos was distracted by a laser pointer in "Double Dipper".

 Soos: I am so glad I turned my head.
 That dot did not disappoint.

 Speaking of Mabel, there's this moment from "The Time Traveler's Pig":

 Mabel: Don't worry, brother.
 Whatever happens I'll be right here, supporting you every step of the OH MY GOSH, A PIG!!!

 Webwolf Darkwing Duck's ancestor from the episode "Inherit The Whimp" is a barbarian warrior who is easily distracted by round things, every time he spots one he stops what he's doing and says "Ooh a roundy, roundy, roundski!" and goes off to play with it.

 The kindergarteners from Recess.
 Justified- they are all five years old.